Sublinear-Time Maintenance of Breadth-First Spanning Trees in Partially Dynamic Networks: Decremental Algorithm

 or it returns a tree $ T $ such that for every node $ x $ with $ \dist_{G_0} (x, \s) \leq X $ we have

 It runs in time $ O (\kappa \delta) $ after every deletion. \end{lemma}

-We first observe that the graph returned by the Procedure \repairTree is actually a tree.
-The input of the procedure is the forest $ F_0 $ obtained from removing some edges from the BFS tree $ T_0 $.
+We first observe that if the Procedure \repairTree returns a graph, this graph is actually a tree.
+The input of the procedure is the forest $ F' $ obtained from removing some edges from the BFS tree $ T_0 $.
 In this forest we have $ \dist_{G_0} (v, \s) = \dist_{G_0} (u, \s) - 1 $ for every child $ u $ and parent $ v $.
 In the Procedure \repairTree, we add, for every node $ u $ that is missing a parent, an edge to a parent $ v $ such that $ \dist_{G_0} (v, \s) < \dist_{G_0} (u, \s) $.
 Thus, the decreasing label $ \dist_{G_0} (v, \s) $ for every node $ v $ guarantees that $ T $ is a tree. \begin{lemma} The graph $ T $ computed by the Procedure \repairTree is a tree. \end{lemma}

 We will show next that the Procedure $ \repairTree $ is either successful, i.e., every node in $ U $ finds a new parent, or the algorithm makes progress because there is some node whose distance to the root has increased significantly. \begin{lemma} For every node $ u \in U $, if $ \dist_{G} (u, \s) < \dist_{G_0} (u, \s) + \delta $, then there is a node $ v \in V $ such that \begin{enumerate}[label=(\arabic*)] \item $ \dist_{G_0} (v, \s) < \dist_{G_0} (u, \s) $ and \item $ \dist_{G} (u, v) \leq \delta $. \end{enumerate} \end{lemma}